Participation in Shropshire

 Please note that this structure is currently under review following the Shropshire SEND Inspection in January 2020.
 To find out more about the Shropshire SEND Inspection visit here

 Participation routes in health are less well developed and PACC is working to create more regular opportunities to influence the strategic decision making of Shropshire CCG, with regard to services for children and young people with disabilities or additional needs.

-PACC’s plan on a page that outlines our strategy for the period 2017/18 is available if you click here.
+PACC’s plan on a page that outlines our strategy is available if you click here.

 Shropshire is developing a SEND Strategy to ensure progress on meeting the duties laid out in the Children and families Act 2014.
 PACC Co Chairs the Communication and Participation workstream and provides parent carer representation on the other workstreams.
 An overview of the workstreams is available if you click here.